aandt-web/a-t/README.md

-# 🌐 Lingua Flow
+# Lingua Flow

 > **AI-powered PDF and Audio Transformer**
-> Convert PDFs into speech, translate text into multiple languages, and process audio seamlessly — all in one place.
+> Convert PDFs into speech, translate text into multiple languages, and process audio seamlessly, all in one place.

 ---

-## 🌍 Introduction
+## Introduction

 Lingua Flow is a simple but powerful system that transforms documents and audio into accessible formats.
 It was designed to help students, researchers, and everyday users quickly: